 Injuries from car accidents range from bumps and bruises all the way up to brain injuries and spinal cord damage.
 Neck and back injuries are common.
 The impact can cause bone fractures in any part of the body.
 Wounds may be open or only detected by medical imaging.
 Symptoms may include pain and stiffness, swelling or bruising, numbness, or tingling.

 Psychological injuries may also occur as a result of a car accident.
 It is not uncommon for people to experience emotional distress after being involved in a crash.
 Mental injuries such as Post Traumatic Stress Disorder (PTSD), anxiety, depression, anguish, and sleep disturbances can further damage a person after an accident.

 Persons who are injured in traffic accidents may recover both economic damages – such as medical expenses and lost earnings – and non-economic damages – for pain & suffering, mental distress, and diminished quality of life.
-There is no longer any limit on the amount of damages that can be awarded.
+There is no longer any limit on the number of damages that can be awarded.